Eschamali/StarterWebScrapingKit/docs/API_REFERENCE.md

 Public Property Get Count() As Long
 ```

-Returns the amount of direct children in the current object or array.
+Returns the number of direct children in the current object or array.

 ```vb
 Dim arr As JSON